Email: |

 Fax: | (508) 793-3040 | ||

 How are secret codes constructed?
-What weaknesses allow many of them to be cracked by clever analysts?
+What weaknesses allow them to be cracked by clever analysts?
 Welcome to cryptology, the scientific study of encoding and decoding secret messages.
-We will explore many cryptosystems, investigating their strengths and weaknesses, and surveying their historical developments, setbacks, and implications.
-This semester we focus on cryptosystems such as the shift ciphers used by Caesar, the Vigenere cipher used during the Victorian era, and most thrillingly, the ENIGMA cipher used during World War II.
-Along with the mathematics of these ciphers, we will discover fascinating facts about their creators and the clever analysts who crack the codes, including the Polish and British heroes who cracked the seemingly unbreakable ENIGMA.
+We’ll explore the mathematics behind codes and analyze the strengths and weaknesses of historically significant cryptosystems, including the nomenclator used by Mary Queen of Scots in her quest to dethrone Queen Elizabeth, and most thrillingly, the ENIGMA machine used during World War II.
+Along the way, we’ll delve into the lives of code creators and the clever analysts who cracked the codes, including the Polish and British heroes who cracked the seemingly unbreakable ENIGMA.
+(Students in this course should have a strong competence in high school algebra, and an aptitude for analytical thinking.)

-How does Amazon.com keep your credit card information secure when you order online?
-What weaknesses can hackers exploit, in their quest to steal your identity online?
-Secure electronic communication is vital to today's society, and modern cryptosystems are at the heart of this enterprise.
-Most of these systems are based on the mathematics of elementary number theory, and the stunning development of public key cryptography, a revolutionary concept born in the computer revolution of the 1970s.
-This semester we focus on these modern cryptosystems, the visionaries who created them, and the advances in computing that have made them secure.
+How does Amazon.com keep your payment information secure when you order online?
+Does the nature of social media influence the way you present yourself and interact with others online?
+Is there a divide between your actual self, and your digital self?
+Secure electronic communication is vital to modern society in many ways, and cryptosystems are at the heart of this.
+These mathematical systems rely on the stunning development of public key cryptography, a concept born in the computer revolution of the 1970s.
+In this seminar, we will focus on these modern cryptosystems, the visionaries who created them, and the advances in computing that make them secure.
+We will also examine the significant impact that electronic communication has on the self.
+(Students in this course should have a strong competence in high school algebra, and an aptitude for analytical thinking.)

 Created by